cztomczak/cefpython/api/JavascriptBindings.md

 	myobject = MyObject()
 	bindings.SetObject("myobject", myobject, allow_properties=True)
 	browser.SetJavascriptBindings(bindings)

-	myobject.definition = "changed property"  # js will not see this
+	# js will not see this change unless you call browser.Rebind()
+	myobject.definition = "changed property"

 	// In javasript:
 	window.myobject.definition == "a property";